Are you ready for trick or treats?? Great tips on things to do before Halloween night!

-So here's a quick checklist to get you ready for fun that big night!
+So here's a quick checklist to get you ready for fun at home on that big night!

 5 Things to do Before Halloween Night

-Whether it's pulling the costumes together, prepping a fun Halloween-themed dinner or coming up with alternatives plans for things to do at home, we've got you covered with these quick prep tips. affiliate links to a few of our favorite items and Halloween night activities & ideas!
+Whether it's pulling the costumes together, prepping a fun Halloween-themed dinner or coming up with alternatives plans for things to do at home, we've got you covered!
+We're including tips for trick or treat safety, healthy Halloween dinner ideas and things to do at home on Halloween night along with affiliate links to a few of our favorite items too!

 Don't wait until Halloween morning to find out that you're missing a mask!

-Have the kids decide what they will wear and pull everything together the weekend before Halloween.
-Check for all those accessories that the kids think will make their costume awesome and have them round it all up.
+Have kids decide what they will wear and pull everything together the weekend before Halloween.
+Check for all those accessories that they think will make their costume awesome and have them round it all up.

 If you want to give the kids a little incentive to DECIDE on a costume (you know how that goes, right?!) have a 'dress rehersal' dinner the week before :)